kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 weight: 11280
 ---

 When you create a pipeline, you can customize its configurations through various settings.
-This document illustrates the settings when creating a pipeline.
+This document illustrates these settings in detail.

 ## Prerequisites